 The difference between solstice and equinox is provided below in tabular format.
-But before learning the difference one must understand the basics concept of equinox and solstice.
+But before learning the difference, one must understand the basic concept of equinox and solstice.

 Equinox refers to a day with an equal duration of day and night.
 We have two equinoxes in a year which are:

 - Autumnal equinox on September 22

 On the other hand, solstice refers to a day with either the longest day or the shortest.
 The two solstices in a year are:

 - Summer solstice on June 21

 As the earth orbits around the sun in an elliptical path, its tilted axis (an axis that’s tilted 23 degrees with respect to earth’s orbit) results in the sunlight reaching the earth’s surface at various angles.
 This is the reason why the length of days and nights vary and are not the same anywhere in the world.

 Let us understand the differences between equinox and solstice in detail by referring to the table below.

 |Time of the year when the sun is nearest to the equatorial plane giving equal lengths of day and night||Time of the year when the sun is farthest from the equatorial plane resulting in long nights and days|